-Here is a brief breakdown of the bat types and what you can expect from the performance a feel of each material type.
+Here is a brief breakdown of the bat types and what you can expect from the performance and feel of each material type.

 These bats feature construction with materials similar to carbon fiber.
 As a result, these bats are incredibly lightweight and very durable.
 These features sound like the ideal blend of performance factors for any ballplayer.
 However, composite materials are tremendously expensive, and you can expect to pay more than an alloy bat.

 Pros of Composite Bats